rtanglao/restaurant-11ty-fun/src/reviews.md

    weekend
 1. [Kissa Tanto, Chinatown Vancouver](http://www.kissatanto.com/) - super splurge, great cocktails and japanese and italian mixed together!
 1. Ken's Kitchen, Kingsway, East Vancouver
 1. [Western Lake](http://westernlake.ca/english/), Victoria, East Vancouver - dimsum!
+Even with a reservation expect a wait of 15 minutes or more!
 1. [Manpuku Bento, Chinatown, Vancouver](https://manpukubento.com/) - Delicious Japanese Takeout; you can eat eat there but it's a bit cramped and not really designed for that; their daily specials are highly recommended.
 To minimize waste, I'd suggest bringing 3 bowls (1 for rice or noodles,